SvenGroot/WslManagementPS/docs/Get-WslDistribution.md

 ### WslDistribution

-The cmdlet returns objects that represent the distributions on the computer.
+This cmdlet returns objects that represent the distributions on the computer.
+This object has the following properties:

 - `Name`: The distribution name.
-- `State`: The current state of the distribution (Stopped, Running, Installing, Uninstalling, or Converting).
+- `State`: The current state of the distribution (`Stopped`, `Running`, `Installing`, `Uninstalling`, or `Converting`).
 - `Version`: Indicates whether this distribution uses WSL1 or WSL2.
 - `Default`: A boolean that indicates whether this is the default distribution.
 - `Guid`: The identifier for the distribution used in the registry and by WSL internally.